April 03, 2018

 The true components will be up to you and your community’s needs and readiness.
 However, the best place to start is with your curriculum.
 Amy Erin Borovoy has a great list of 12 videos which can serve as flipped content for digital citizenship.
 Assigning a video per week could serve as the material to discuss during regular class sessions, or short activities could stem from each video.

 When the time is right, use a project-based learning unit to create an overarching project that solves a real-world problem.
-Use our Solution Fluency Activity Planner for this.
+Use our Wabisabi App for this.
 It’s laid out in a way that allows you to think clearly toward your learning goals, adapting as you go and collaborating with others.

 What are some real-world problems that can be solved through great global digital citizenship practices?
 What about having your class connect, communicate, and spread the word to students from other countries about cyber safety?
 What can we do to ensure that every child in our community is protected from unsafe Internet traps?
 Here are some other tips from Andrew Miller on Edutopia.